DoctorMcKay/node-steam-user/README.md

 ### removeFriend(steamID)
 - `steamID` - The SteamID of the user you want to remove from your friends list, as a `SteamID` object or a string that can parse into one

 Removed a specified user from your friends list.
+Also ignores an outstanding friend request from this user.

 ### blockUser(steamID, block[, callback])
 - `steamID` - The SteamID of the user you want to (un)block, as a `SteamID` object or a string that can parse into one